logzio/logz-docs/_source/logzio_collections/_log-sources/opentelemetry.md

 Save the file as `config.yaml`

-3. Deploy the OpenTelemetry collector.
+3. Deploy the OpenTelemetry collector and mount the config file you saved.

 ```
 docker run -p 7276:7276 -p 8888:8888 -p 9943:9943 -p 55679:55679 -p 55680:55680 -p 9411:9411 \